Flood Watch issued for Carquinez Strait and Delta, Central Sacramento Valley by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-09 23:00:00 PST Expires: 2023-01-10 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2023-01-16 06:41:00 PST Expires: 2023-01-16 12:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Del Norte Interior; Mendocino Coast; Northeastern Mendocino Interior; Northern Humboldt Coast; Northern Humboldt Interior; Northern Lake County; Northern Trinity; Northwestern Mendocino Interior; Southeastern Mendocino Interior; Southern Humboldt Interior; Southern Lake County; Southwestern Humboldt; Southwestern Mendocino Interior WIND ADVISORY IN EFFECT FROM 11 PM THIS EVENING TO NOON PST TUESDAY * WHAT...Southeast winds 20 to 30 mph with gusts up to 50 mph expected.
-SW winds 20 to 30 mph with gusts to 50 mph Tuesday morning. * WHERE...Portions of northwest California. * WHEN...From 11 PM this evening to noon PST Tuesday. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Buena Vista; Coalinga - Avenal; West Side Mountains South of 198; West Side Mountains north of 198 WIND ADVISORY IN EFFECT UNTIL NOON PST TODAY * WHAT...West winds 20 to 30 mph with gusts up to 55 mph. * WHERE...West Side Mountains north of 198, Coalinga -Avenal, West Side Mountains South of 198 and Buena Vista. * WHEN...Until noon PST today. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

 weather.gov